-Linear guides are an essential component when it comes to building 3D printers, CNC machines, and other machines that need some kind of linear motion.
+Linear guides are an essential component when it comes to building 3D printers, home CNC machines, and laser engravers that need some kind of linear motion.
 Unfortunately, high quality linear guide rails are often too expensive for hobby projects.

 Cheaper ones are available (typically from China), but they can come with quality issues that limit their effectiveness.
 For example, the carriage can be ‘sticky’ and not travel smoothly, the bearing balls can make a clicking or grinding sound, indicating some kind of problem.
 An other common problem is carriage getting stuck at some points along the rail.